 In order to maximise the rental you achieve, we need to cast the net as wide as possible to catch as many potential tenants as possible.

 Promotion should include:

 1. Internet Portals

-Today tenants are very tech savvy and most rely solely on the internet to conduct their searches, so at Metropole we advertise your property on the three main property portals plus our own highly trafficked website.
+Today tenants are very tech savvy and most rely solely on the internet to conduct their searches.
+At Metropole, we advertise your property on the three main property portals plus our own highly trafficked website.

-However, if your property is only listed at the bottom of the page 8 on the listings you’re not even in the game!
+However, if your property is only listed at the bottom of page 8 on the listings, you’re not even in the game!
 That’s why we always recommend paying extra for a premium listing near the top of the suburb search.